andreasabel/inCode/entry/purely-functional-typed-models-2.md

 ### What Makes It Tick

-With this, we return to my thesis, which is about the four things I believe are essential to making this all work:
+Let's again revisit the four things I mentioned that are essential to making this all work at the end of the last post, but update it with new observations that we made in this post:

 1.  *Functional programming* is the paradigm that allowed us to treat everything as normal functions, so that our combinators are all just normal